 Sand from the Sahara courtesy of Hurricane Orphelia caused the Sun to look like this- Gorgeous!
-Advertisements Continue reading Red Sun
+Continue reading Red Sun

 Here is a snapshot of 2017 summers gardening results as a beginner gardener.
 I have been pleasantly surprised, and sometimes caught off guard by what has come through.
 Three types of tomatoes, olives, spinach and watermelon have been my highlights!
 Continue reading Big Boy Tomatoes & other Summer Produce.